What is the time commitment for 2L members?

-Attending Orientation beginning July 28 is a requirement for all 2L members.
-Generally, employment obligations will not preclude members from returning for Orientation, as employers are usually incredibly happy to accommodate students accepted to the Review.
-If you have another serious, non-negotiable conflict that would prevent you from attending Orientation, please contact Dennis Fan (firstname.lastname@example.org) to request an exemption.
-Please be advised that exemptions are granted exceedingly rarely and only in truly exceptional cases.
+Attending Orientation beginning July 24 is a requirement for all 2L members.
+Generally, employment obligations will not preclude members from returning for Orientation, as employers are usually happy to accommodate students accepted to the Review.
+If you have another serious, non-negotiable conflict that would prevent you from attending Orientation, please contact the Editor-in-Chief, Kelsey Ruescher, at firstname.lastname@example.org to request an exemption.
+Please know that exemptions are granted exceedingly rarely and only in truly exceptional cases.

 What if I am participating in HRIP?

-All 2L members on the Review must return to Columbia on July 28 for Orientation.
-In the past, summer employers, including domestic and foreign public-interest organizations, have been more than willing to release members of the Review from their employment obligations, and HRIP allows students leaving their placements early for Orientation to receive their full stipend.
+All 2L members on the Review must return to campus on Monday, July 24 for Orientation.
+In the past, summer employers, including domestic and foreign public-interest organizations, have been willing to release members of the Review from their employment obligations, and HRIP allows students leaving their placements early for Orientation to receive their full stipend.
 However, HRIP will not pay for a second plane ticket if a student needs to change his or her travel arrangements.
 As a result, SJI recommends that HRIP students budget for potential changes in travel plans for this purpose.
-If travel costs would prohibit you from returning for Orientation, please reach out to Dennis Fan (email@example.com) to make individual arrangements.
+If travel costs would prohibit you from returning for Orientation, please reach out to Kelsey Ruescher at email@example.com to make individual arrangements.